jdone934/CookingRecipes/DesignDocuments/userStories.md

 As an admin, I want to delete a malicious recipe.

 # Features for After MVP developed

+### Set a timer
+As a user viewing a recipe, I want to set a timer.

 ### Share Recipes
 As a logged in user, I want to share recipes with other users.